webplatform/docs/css/functions/hue-rotate/index.md

 </filter>
 </syntaxhighlight>

-Note that while the hue rotation is only approximated in RGB space - the content is never actually converted to the HSL color space.
-This results in  brightness and saturation clipping for certain colors.
-Pure RGB colors, such as rgb(255,0,0) for example, do not produce expected results for rotations between 0 and 90 degrees in particular.
-A comparison of manually rotated colors, and their hue-rotate() equivalent using a base of pure RGB red (HSL equivalent: 0,100%,50%) is shown below.
+Note that the hue rotation algorithm for CSS filters only approximates a hue-rotation in HSL - the content is never actually converted to the HSL color space.
+This results in brightness and saturation clipping for saturated colors in certain ranges.
+For example, pure RGB colors, such as rgb(255,0,0), do not produce expected results, especially between 0 and 90 degrees.
+A comparison of manually rotated colors (outer ring) made by explicitly defining HSL colors, and their hue-rotate() equivalent (inner ring) using a base of pure RGB red (HSL equivalent: 0,100%,50%) is shown below.
+As you can see, the 60 degree hue rotation that should produce a bright saturated yellow, instead produces a color of the correct hue, but incorrect saturation and brightness.

 [[Image:saturated_hue_rotation.JPG|400px]]
 }}